whatmakeart/whatmakeart.github.io/content/courses/bfa-research/2023-fall/00-getting-started/00-02-BFA-Research-Syllabus.md

 - Clearly articulate you own ideas at a personal and a fine art context
 - See and accept other possible implications or interpretations of a body of work
-- Develop lear representation of aesthetic intent
+- Develop representation of aesthetic intent
 - Demonstrate broad knowledge of contemporary art practices
 - Adequately understand and comprehend any technical language or jargon used when explaining work
 - Strong photo / video / sound / digital documentation skills